mhdirkse/codegen/README.md

     * codegenTest should not depend directly on other sub-projects.
 2. Check that all sub-projects have the same version number as the master pom.
 You can use the script `testScripts/checkVersion.sh` for this.

-## Integration tests
+** Integration tests **

-1. When all your work is committed, introduce some errors in `codegenTestProgram/.../InputProgram.java`.
+1. When all work is committed, introduce some errors in `codegenTestProgram/.../InputProgram.java`.
 Then run the build and check whether your errors are detected.
 You can remove your errors by checking out the original code again.
+2. In CodegenTest remove `target/generated-sources`.
+A Maven update in Eclipse should be sufficient to rebuild the project.